Burj Khalifa is the most iconic building in Dubai, UAE.

 If this is your first visit to an observatory and money is not a concern, we suggest selecting prime hours while booking your tickets.

-If you have already seen the sunset on a skyline from some Observatory, we recommend you stick to non-prime hours to save money and avoid the crowd.
+If you have seen the sunset on a skyline from some Observatory, we recommend you stick to non-prime hours to save money and avoid the crowd.

 Burj Khalifa tickets